-- Discuss identification for EB services - Recommend or approve entry and reclassification criteria - Present ARD/LPAC collaboration recommendations - Make program decision based on language of instruction (Bilingual Education or English as a Second Language) - Monitor progress of student - At end of year, determine if reclassification criteria have been met as documented on ARD/LPAC EB supplement form. - If the established modified reclassification criteria have been met, a BRIEF ARD or an amendment must be held.
+- Discuss identification for LEP services - Recommend or approve entry and exit criteria - Present ARD/LPAC collaboration recommendations - Make program decision based on language of instruction (Bilingual Education or English as a Second Language) - Monitor progress of student - At end of year, determine if exit criteria have been met as documented on ARD/LPAC LEP supplement form. - If the established modified exit criteria have been met, a BRIEF ARD or an amendment must be held.

-Identification of EB Students
+Identification of LEP Students

 State law requires that any student with a language other than English on the Home Language Survey must be tested for English proficiency.
-Upon initial enrollment all students must have a Home Language Survey (HLS) completed in their student record (HLS are only completed once, so the original or a copy of original should be included in the student record).
+Upon initial enrollment all students must have a Home Language Survey (HLS) completed in their student record (only one: The original or a copy of original).
 The HLS shall be administered to each student new to the district and to students previously enrolled who were not surveyed in the past.
 If the HLS indicates a language other than English, testing must be initiated to determine English proficiency